adangert/Aaron_Angert_portfolio/content/about/education.md

         * Competed in the SAE Autodrive challenge and Ansys Indy Autonomous challenge
         * Managed a team on the development of a new Autonomous vehicle

-  - title: BS Graduate - Computer Science
+  - title: Bachelor of Science in Computer Science
     company: University of Texas at Austin
     company_url: 'https://www.utexas.edu/'
     company_logo: university_of_texas_at_austin